-Common Areas: Common Areas, refer specifically to those areas fully deeded and owned by the HOA.
+Common Areas: Common Areas refer specifically to those areas fully deeded and owned by the HOA.
 These areas include the roads and select green spaces adjacent to the property lines of individual owners.
 While the HOA maintains much of the landscaping/lawns on property owned by individuals, that area is not considered "Common Area" as it is not meant for the use and enjoyment of all owners.
 The HOA is responsible for the maintenance of all Common Areas.

-HOA Exterior Surfaces Responsibility: Maintenance is provided by the HOA for the replacements of roofs, siding, fascia, flashing, front and storage doors, garage doors (not the motorized opener), and originally constructed decks/concrete patios, as well as gutter maintenance, and repairs.
+HOA Exterior Surfaces Responsibility: Maintenance is provided by the HOA for the replacements of roofs, siding, fascia, flashing, as well as gutter maintenance, and repairs.
 Leaves and debris are blown from sidewalks, parking pads and driveways regularly by the contracted landscaping service.
-Roofs and Gutters are cleared of debris seasonally by a separately contracted vendor.
+Roofs and Gutters are cleared of debris three times a year by a separately contracted vendor.

-Note: In 2010, the HOA started to replace the exterior siding on the buildings with Hardieplank Siding, a cement-composite product, which has a 30-year warranty if maintained properly.
+Note: In 2010, the HOA started to replace the exterior siding on select buildings with HardiePlank Siding, a cement- composite product, which has a 30-year warranty if maintained properly.
+The buildings selected had a history of increased repair needs due to specific environmental exposure.
+Many were homes on or near the lake.
 For information on which buildings have been sided with HardiePlank, contact the Property Manager.
 To protect the siding: